 I’m sure the title of this article could be jarring, and that is not its intent.
-This is simply becoming the “Absurdity Series.“ For more on this, you can also read on The Absurdity of Yoga and The Absurdity of Competition.
+The challenge of religion is simply another addition to our “Absurdity Series."
+For more on this, you can also read on The Absurdity of Yoga and The Absurdity of Competition.

-Religion has important cultural and personal benefits that need to be acknowledged, as we learn and grow and use our past experiences to influence our present moment.
+Religion has important cultural and personal benefits that need to be acknowledged as we learn and grow and use our past experiences to influence our present moment.
 For example, religion offers many uplifting themes and can spread potent messages influencing personal and cultural benevolence.
 Religion also facilitates community.
-Community can be uplifting, supportive and yield many nourishing relationships; it also reduces stress, which has massive health benefits.
+A sense of community can be uplifting, supportive, and yield many nourishing relationships; it also reduces stress, which has massive health benefits.

 The absurdity of religion is not in its teachings, the absurdity is in the dogma that permeates them.
 The challenge of religion is that we are told to follow instead of lead ourselves.
 Why is dogma absurd?
 Dogma is absurd because there is no one way to lead our lives.
 There are many ways.
 Some might even say there are seven billion ways, as that’s how many of us are on the planet now.
 When something is done the “right way” instead of “what feels right to you,” it stagnates creativity, personal expression, and evolution.
 It suppresses one’s personal needs and breeds sickness and disease.
 It can be very offensive to some to say my skin color is optimal or my god is the only god, my culture is better or my gender or sexual orientation is most optimal or my way is the right way.
 This might be the foundation of all war.
 In acknowledging the absurdity of dogma, which permeates religion, we are free to retain any traditions we would like.
 Yet without dogma steering the tradition, we are liberated instead of repressed, and tradition evolves naturally, as we take out of it what feels right, and leave the rest behind.
 Kind of like a spiritual buffet.